MyPureCloud/genesys-spark/CONTRIBUTING.md

 clear examples of its usage and feature.

 ### Testing
-All components should be thouroughly unit tested.
+All components should be thoroughly unit tested.

 ## Accessibility and Localization